yininghe/Simulation_Compare_2ILs/README.md

 ![Hydrogen Sensor Schematic](images/method_cell.bmp)

-We used the lammps software (version: 22Dec2022) to implement our MD simulations.
+We used the lammps software (version: 22Dec2022) to implement our MD simulations (T = 340K).
 The whole simulation involve the following 3 sub-steps:

 (1) NPT for only ILs;